Melania Trump Refused To Appear On TV Alongside Donald After ‘Access Hollywood’ Tape Released, Woodward Claims

 In the audio, Trump bragged about pursuing a married woman and warned that he might start kissing a woman he was about to meet.
 Trump said that as a “star,” women would let him do anything, including “grab them by the p***y.”
 After the tape’s release, close to two dozen women came forward to say that Trump had sexually harassed or assaulted them in a similar manner, groping them or forcing unwanted kisses.

-At the time, Melania Trump decried the language used by publicly stood by her husband, saying it was nothing but “locker room talk.”
+At the time, Trump decried the language used by saying it was nothing but “locker room talk.”

 Melania refused to appear on TV with Trump after "Access Hollywood" tape: Woodward book https://t.co/edzr4sPA5A pic.twitter.com/bOesZF97wZ